-- appropriate with the National Anti-Doping Organisation's implementation of the national Testing program for their sport; - (iii) analysing all Samples collected using a WADA-accredited or WADA-approved laboratory in accordance with Article 6.1; and - (iv) ensuring that any national level anti-doping rule violation cases discovered by National Federations are adjudicated by an Operationally Independent hearing panel in accordance with Article 8.1 and the International Standard for Results Management. - 18.5 All National Federations shall establish rules requiring all boxers preparing for or participating in a Competition or activity authorised or organised by a National Federation or one of its member organisations, and all boxer Support Personnel associated with such boxers, to agree to be bound by these Anti-Doping Rules and to submit to the Results Management authority of the Anti-Doping Organisation in conformity with the Code as a condition of such participation. - 18.6 All National Federations shall report any information suggesting or relating to an anti-doping rule violation to World Boxing and to their National Anti-Doping Organisations and shall cooperate with investigations conducted by any Anti-Doping Organisation with authority to conduct the investigation. - 18.7 All National Federations shall have disciplinary rules in place to prevent boxer Support Personnel who are Using Prohibited Substances or Prohibited Methods without valid justification from providing support to boxers under the authority of World Boxing or the National Federation. - 18.8 All National Federations shall conduct anti-doping Education in coordination with their National Anti-Doping Organisations.
+- 18.3 By adopting these Anti-Doping Rules, and incorporating them into their governing documents and rules of sport, National Federations shall cooperate with and support World Boxing in that function.
+They shall also recognise, abide by and implement the decisions made pursuant to these Anti-Doping Rules, including the decisions imposing sanctions on Persons under their authority. - 18.4 All National Federations shall take appropriate action to enforce compliance with the Code, International Standards, and these Anti-Doping Rules by inter alia: - (i) conducting Testing only under the documented authority of World Boxing and using their National Anti-Doping Organisation or other Sample collection authority to collect Samples in compliance with the International Standard for Testing and Investigations; - (ii) recognising the authority of the National Anti-Doping Organisation in their country in accordance with Article 5.2.1 of the Code and assisting as appropriate with the National Anti-Doping Organisation's implementation of the national Testing program for their sport; - (iii) analysing all Samples collected using a WADA-accredited or WADA-approved laboratory in accordance with Article 6.1; and - (iv) ensuring that any national level anti-doping rule violation cases discovered by National Federations are adjudicated by an Operationally Independent hearing panel in accordance with Article 8.1 and the International Standard for Results Management. - 18.5 All National Federations shall establish rules requiring all Athletes preparing for or participating in a Competition or activity authorised or organised by a National Federation or one of its member organisations, and all Athlete Support Personnel associated with such Athletes, to agree to be bound by these Anti-Doping Rules and to submit to the Results Management authority of the Anti-Doping Organisation in conformity with the Code as a condition of such participation. - 18.6 All National Federations shall report any information suggesting or relating to an anti-doping rule violation to World Boxing and to their National Anti-Doping Organisations and shall cooperate with investigations conducted by any Anti-Doping Organisation with authority to conduct the investigation.

+- 18.7 All National Federations shall have disciplinary rules in place to prevent Athlete Support Personnel who are Using Prohibited Substances or Prohibited Methods without valid justification from providing support to Athletes under the authority of World Boxing or the National Federation. - 18.8 All National Federations shall conduct anti-doping Education in coordination with their National Anti-Doping Organisations.